 Prizes of Personal Recognition

-Another kind of elementary school jog-a-thon prize idea that serves as a great motivator are awards or prizes that give students recognition for their fundraising accomplishments.
+Another kind of elementary school jog-a-thon prize idea that serves as a great motivator is awards or prizes that give students recognition for their fundraising accomplishments.

 - Morning Announcements of Top Winners